thomas-lamiaux/coq/doc/sphinx/proofs/automatic-tactics/logic.rst

    Note that this tactic is only available after a ``Require Import Rtauto``.

+   .. flag:: Rtauto Check

+      Turning this :term:`flag` on checks the produced proof term at tactic time instead of just proof closing (:cmd:`Qed`) time.
+Mostly useful for debugging failures at proof closing time.
+Off by default.

+   .. flag:: Rtauto Verbose

+      Make :tacn:`rtauto` print some debug info while running when on.
+Off by default.

+   .. flag:: Rtauto Pruning
+      :undocumented:

 .. tacn:: firstorder {? @ltac_expr } {? using {+, @qualid } } {? with {+ @ident } }

    An experimental extension of :tacn:`tauto` to